 I parked at Swan Falls Dam.
 Rather than the long road hike described by the trip reports you linked, I decided to take a direct route (picture attached).
-I spotted a break in the cliffs and decided I would explore it.
-It’s quite steep and easy class 3, but there’s no real exposure, so it was pretty easy even with a dusting of snow.
-Even though it wasn’t too bad I didn’t want to downclimb it so I followed the road on the way down (does anyone like downclimbing?, lol).
+I spotted a break in the cliffs and decided that I would explore it.
+It’s quite steep and easy Class 3, but there’s no real exposure, so it was pretty easy even with a dusting of snow.
+Even though it wasn’t too bad, I didn’t want to down-climb it, so I followed the road on the way down.

 Regions: SNAKE RIVER PLAIN